E. coli, Salmonella, or Lead Found in 40% of Illegal New York Weed

 According to a report led by the New York Medical Cannabis Industry Association published on November 30, around 40% of illegal cannabis products sampled in New York City were found to contain harmful contaminants like E. coli, salmonella, and lead.
 The cannabis products were purchased from only about 20 illegal sites, but spanning across all five boroughs.

 Salmonella, E. coli, and other contaminants in weed pose serious threats to your health, and are controlled under typical state regulations.
-Smoking weed with bacteria like E. coli provides direct path for the infectant into the lungs, where it can potentially do a lot of damage.
+Smoking weed with bacteria like E. coli provides a direct path for the infectant into the lungs, where it can potentially do a lot of damage.

 “E. Coli, Heavy Metals, Copyright Infringement, and 100 Percent Failure Rate – A Look at New York City’s Illicit Cannabis Market,” was released by the New York Medical Cannabis Industry Association (NYMCIA) in partnership with the New Jersey Cannabis Trade Association (NJCTA) and the Connecticut Medical Cannabis Council (CMCC).